14 Union Street,

 No one has favorited this theater yet

 Designed by the pre-eminent cinema architecture firm of the northeast of England, Percy Lindsay Browne, Son & Harding, the Wallaw Cinema opened on 16th November 1937 with 1,600 seats.
+It was built for the Wallaw Pictures Ltd. chain of Ashington, Northumberland.

 The plain squat Moderne style facade belies the attractive auditorium within, but its dignified bulk is nevertheless a skilled massing of foyer, auditorium and stage brick blocks dressed with stone.